shubhamj1510112/Mercari-Price-Suggestion-Challenge/README.md

 ### 4.5 Fifth variable: shipping (predictor variable)

 <p align="justify"> This variable was easy to handle as this has only two possible values, one shipping cost from seller, and the other, shipping cost from buyer.
 This variable was already kind of dummy coded so no extra efforts were required.
 However, it had a lot of missing values (>4000).
-All these missing values were imputed with the most common shipping mode which was shipping cost paid by buyer.
+All these missing values were imputed with the most common shipping mode which was shipping cost paid by buyer.</p>

-As a result of this step now we have 63 variables in our dataset for now:
+<p align="justify"> As a result of this step now we have 63 variables in our dataset for now:
 50 (item name dummy encoded) + 1 (item condition) + 8 (PCs encoding cat1) + 1 (label encoded cat2) + 1 (label encoded cat3) +1 (label encoded brand_name) + 1 (shipping) = 63 </p>

 ### 4.6 Sixth variable: item description (predictor variable)